- Role

-Fine-wine pricing is fragmented and slow to evaluate.
+Fine-wine pricing is scattered across sources and slow to evaluate.
 Buyers often have to cross-reference multiple merchant listings, inconsistent critic scores, and scattered vintage guidance just to get to a usable pricing view.
 That slows decision-making for collectors, sommeliers, and retailers, and increases the odds of weak pricing decisions.
-BurgReport was built to compress that fragmented research into a single benchmark view that can be used in seconds.
+BurgReport was built to compress that scattered research into a single benchmark view that can be used in seconds.

 BurgReport acts as a specialized aggregation and pricing-reference layer for fine wine.
 It provides: